Classic Tempura Soba, buckwheat noodles in a hot broth served with light crunchy tempura prawns and vegetables. (Serves 4)

 - Boil your soba noodles in a separate pot, follow the instructions on the packaging.

-- Once cooked, run them under cold water and divide them into serving bowls.
+- Once the soba noodles are ready, pour them into a colander and then run them under cold water and divide them into serving bowls.

 - Pour the broth over the top of the noodles.

-- Place the tempura on top of the noodles and then garnish with spring onions.
+- Place the tempura on top of the noodles and then garnish with spring onions and kamaboko.

 - For an added kick, sprinkle with Japanese shichimi powder.